 An investment in the Fund is not a complete investment program.

-The following example is intended to help you assess the impact of the operating expenses of the Funds listed below on each Fund's potential returns.
-The example assumes that you invest \$10,000 in a Fund for a 10-year period, and that your investment earns a 5% return each year.
-The example reflects the impact of sales loads and the impact of any fee waiver/expense reimbursement agreement in place for a Fund through its expiration date, as detailed in the Annual Fund Operating Expenses table of each Fund.
+The following example is intended to help you assess the impact of the operating expenses of the Fund on the Fund's potential returns.
+The example assumes that you invest \$10,000 in the Fund for a 10-year period, and that your investment earns a 5% return each year.
+The example reflects the impact of sales loads and the impact of any fee waiver/expense reimbursement agreement in place for the Fund through its expiration date, as detailed in the Annual Fund Operating Expenses table of the Fund.
 Your actual costs may be higher or lower.